sassoftware/viya4-monitoring-kubernetes/samples/tls/logging/README.md

 ### TLS

-Specify `TLS_ENABLE=true` in the `user.env` file to use TLS for communications between the ingress object and Kibana.
-Connections between the ingress object and Elasticsearch always use TLS, regardless of the value of `TLS_ENABLE`.
+Specify `TLS_ENABLE=true` in the `user.env` file to require TLS for connections to Kibana.
+Connections to Elasticsearch (when enabled) always use TLS, regardless of the value of `TLS_ENABLE`.

 ### Ingress